 2. Therapeutic antibody (IgG1) binds to the antigen on the target cell surface.

-3. Effector cells (e.g., NK cells, monocytes, or engineered cell lines) recognize the antibody via CD16 (FcγRIII) on their surface.
+3. Effector cells (e.g., natural killer (NK) cells, monocytes, or engineered cell lines) recognize the antibody via CD16 (FcγRIII) on their surface.

 5. Cytotoxicity is measured using various readouts (e.g., LDH release, luciferase, or flow cytometry).